 Pires, S.F. & Petrossian, G. (2015).
 Understanding parrot trafficking between illicit markets in Bolivia: An application of the CRAVED model.
 International Journal of Comparative and Applied Criminal Justice.
 DOI: 10.1080/01924036.2015.1028951

 Petrossian, G., Marteache, N. & Viollaz, J. (2014).
 Where do “Undocumented” Fish Land: The Characteristics of Ports of Convenience for IUU Fishing.
 European Journal on Crimin

 Jennifer Rutledge (2012).
 Liberalism and international law: evidence from the Ganges water dispute.
 Asian Journal of Political Science, 20:2, 109-123.

 Alexander Schlutz (2018).
 “Calls in the Desert.
 Peter Reading’s Climate Change Poetry.”
 ISLE, 25:4, 786-808. https://doi.org/10.1093/isle/isy072

 Milena Popov, Buzzing Calligraffiti (2022), streetnotes vol. 29 “New York City in Transformation.”
 Ed.
 Linda Saphan and Jennifer M. Pipitone. https://doi.org/10.5070/S529056299

 Milena Popov, Rain Dots (2014), Access Denied (2012), Side View (2009), Metamorphosis (2007).

-Lindsey Kaymen (Director of Environmental Health and Safety), “Environmental Justice Cafe” [film festival], April 28-30, 2014, John Jay College of Criminal Justice, New York, NY.
+Lindsey Kayman (former John Jay Director of Environmental Health and Safety), “Environmental Justice Café” Annual Spring environmental documentary film festival at John Jay College of Criminal Justice, New York, NY.
+2013-2019.